OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/guides/zone/index.md

 # Zonal Architecture

 In this document, we discuss an example of a zonal architecture connected to the cloud using the TOSCA SofDCar profile.

+## Scenario

-There are two zones each containing a zone control unit, an actuator, and a sensor.
+There are two zones each containing a zone control unit, an actuator, and a sensor, as shown in Figure 1.
 Communication inside a zone is based on CAN whereas communication between zones is based on Ethernet.
 A vehicle control unit connects both zones and also connects to some service running in the cloud.